Skip to main content

 3. Save.
 The heart fill, buttons, and email accents now match Dawn perfectly.

-For pixel-perfect control, the Custom CSS field lets you override anything.
+For pixel-perfect control, the Custom CSS field lets you override anything without editing your theme.

 Troubleshooting: heart button not showing

-Most issues fall into one of these seven buckets.
+Most issues fall into one of these nine buckets.

 Check 1: Is the app embed actually on?
 Go back to Theme editor → App embeds.
 Confirm the toggle is green.
 Save again.
 About half of “the button disappeared” support tickets are an embed that was toggled off accidentally during a theme tweak.